khalidMesbah/Storefront-Backend/README.md

 > ## How to setup and connect to the database - Databases Configurations
+> > We are using PostgreSQL as our object-relational database management system to deal with and manipulate databases.

+Open the psql command-line tool:-
 ``` bash
 sudo su - postgres --> Switch to the postgres user
 psql postgres --> Start psql
 ```
+We need to make two databases:-
+- store_dev : for development
+- store_test : for testing

+Run the following Queries:-
 ``` sql
 CREATE USER userName WITH PASSWORD 'userPassword';
 CREATE DATABASE store_dev;